 What order should things happen in?
 This is a question which has all sorts of different facets when working on music.
-Making electronic music, I’ve cycled all sorts of equipment in and out of a workflow whose labyrinthine, capricious pathways are like an animated M.C.
+Making electronic music, I’ve cycled heaps of equipment in and out of a workflow whose labyrinthine, capricious pathways are like an animated M.C.
 Escher, and known in its entirety to me alone; part signal flow diagram, part chess strategy.

 The whole darn thing is complex.
 But the main complication is this: My “instrument,” meaning the collection of electronic bits and pieces I use to create and perform music, needs to be one-in-the-same item for both production and performance.